opensearch-project/project-website/_posts/2025-06-27-hybrid-query-performance-31.md

 has_science_table: true
 ---

 Hybrid queries combine the precision of traditional lexical search with the semantic power of vector search.
-In OpenSearch 3.1, we’ve delivered significant latency reductions for hybrid queries by redesigning how scores are collected across sub-queries.
+In OpenSearch 3.1, we've delivered significant latency reductions for hybrid queries by redesigning how scores are collected across subqueries.
 This improvement builds on the concurrent segment search capabilities already present in OpenSearch and introduces a low-level, efficient bulk scorer tailored for hybrid workloads.

 ### Background: Bottleneck in hybrid scoring

-The new score collection enhances performance through optimized parallel execution and efficient score aggregation across query branches.
-Prior to 3.1, it worked as follows:
+Prior to OpenSearch 3.1, score collection worked as follows:

-* each query branch (for example, a `match` clause and a `neural` clause) had to score documents separately.
+* Each query branch (for example, a `match` clause and a `neural` clause) scored documents separately.
-* score collection was performed in a serialized manner, even though the OpenSearch core already supported concurrent segment-level search.
+* Score collection was performed in a serialized manner, even though the OpenSearch core already supported concurrent segment-level search.
-* sub-query scorers introduced additional overhead due to redundant control logic and per-document operations.
+* Subquery scorers introduced additional overhead because of redundant control logic and per-document operations.

+The new score collection enhances performance by using optimized parallel execution and efficient score aggregation across query branches.

 ### Optimization: Smarter score collection and batch processing

 In OpenSearch 3.1, we introduced a **custom bulk scorer** for hybrid queries.
-This scorer is designed to work with OpenSearch’s **concurrent segment search**, where different segments of an index are searched in parallel by design.
-Our focus was on minimizing overhead within each segment’s execution.
+This scorer is designed to work with OpenSearch's **concurrent segment search**, in which different segments of an index are searched in parallel by design.
+Our focus was on minimizing overhead within each segment's execution.

-Key improvements include:
+To achieve this goal, we introduced the following key improvements:

-* **Single leaf collector** per segment: Sub-query scorers now share one leaf collector instance, eliminating redundant score collection infrastructure and improving cache locality.
+* **Single leaf collector** per segment: Subquery scorers now share one leaf collector instance, eliminating redundant score collection infrastructure and improving cache locality.
-* **Small batch processing**: Scorer processes documents in small, fixed-size windows (for example, 4096 documents at a time), allowing strict loops with reduced memory overhead.
+* **Small batch processing**: The scorer processes documents in small, fixed-size windows (for example, 4096 documents at a time), allowing strict loops with reduced memory overhead.
-* **Bit set merging**: Document IDs across sub-query scorers are tracked using efficient bit sets, which reduce memory allocations and simplify score merging.
+* **Bit set merging**: Document IDs across subquery scorers are tracked using efficient bit sets, which reduce memory allocations and simplify score merging.
-* **Low-level control flow**: We replaced priority queues and dynamic collections with arrays and preallocated structures to minimize GC pressure and avoid runtime branching.
+* **Low-level control flow**: We replaced priority queues and dynamic collections with arrays and preallocated structures to minimize garbage collection pressure and avoid runtime branching.

-The following diagram shows the high-level architecture of the hybrid query execution path before and after introducing the custom bulk scorer:
+The following diagram shows the high-level architecture of the hybrid query execution path before and after introducing the custom bulk scorer.

 ![Custom bulk scorer - flow diagram](/assets/media/blog-images/2025-06-27-hybrid-query-performance-31/custom_bulk_scorer_flow_diagram.png)

-This design allows hybrid queries to leverage the natural parallelism of OpenSearch's indexing structure (segments) without introducing thread-level concurrency within scorers, which often adds more overhead than benefit.
+This design allows hybrid queries to use the natural parallelism of OpenSearch's indexing structure (segments) without introducing thread-level concurrency within scorers, which often adds more overhead than benefit.

 ### Implementation details

-Our custom bulk scorer operates on the principle of coordinated iteration across multiple sub-query scorers.
+Our custom bulk scorer operates on the principle of coordinated iteration across multiple subquery scorers.
 Here's how it works:

-* **Document ID discovery**: For each segment, we first identify candidate document IDs that match at least one sub-query.
+* **Document ID discovery**: For each segment, we first identify candidate document IDs that match at least one subquery.
 * **Batch processing**: Rather than processing documents one at a time, we collect them in fixed-size batches.
 We chose a batch size of 2^12 = 4096, which provides an optimal balance between frequency of score collection and memory usage.
-* **Coordinated scoring**: For each batch, we score all matching documents across all sub-queries in a tightly optimized loop, maintaining better cache locality.
+* **Coordinated scoring**: For each batch, we score all matching documents across all subqueries in a tightly optimized loop, maintaining better cache locality.
-* **Score combination**: Within the same iteration, scores from different sub-queries are combined according to the hybrid query's weight settings.
+* **Score combination**: Within the same iteration, scores from different subqueries are combined according to the hybrid query's weight settings.

 This approach minimizes the overhead of document iteration while maximizing the benefits of OpenSearch's segment-level concurrency model.